A-Level

 What will I study?

-You will study a range of popular British and American cinema, learning about film language, such as sound, lighting, editing, performance and cinematography, as well as theoretical elements such as representation, narrative, ideology and auteur theory.
-Films studied include Inception, Trainspotting, This is England, Vertigo, City of God and Pans Labyrinth.
-You are encouraged to keep a portfolio workbook of practical work, planning and film ideas.
-Coursework involves planning, developing, and evaluating a short film project.
+You will study a range of British and American cinema, learning about film language, such as sound, lighting, editing, performance and cinematography, as well as theoretical elements such as representation, narrative, ideology and auteur theory.
+Films studied include Joker, Trainspotting, Mulholland Drive and City of God.
+You will also study film making and writing and will have the opportunity to make a number of short films and write screenplays.

 Assessments